 By Patrick St. Jean, Contributor

-[Disclosure: Grub Burger Bar provided The Dallas Diva with complimentary food and drinks.
+[Disclosure: Lazy Dog provided complimentary food and drink to The Dallas Diva.
 The opinions here are the writer’s own.]

 And finally, there was the onion ring poutine (below).
 This was an interesting take on the Quebecois comfort food.
 It was quite an umami bomb, with a rich gravy, tender pot roast, a sunny side-up egg, and onion rings and French fries … not to mention the cheese and some roasted veggies.
 I was a little unsure about this one, having grown up around French-Canadians, but while it might offend some traditionalists, it was a very good spin on a classic.

 I had finished off my first cocktail, and ordered one of the maple bacon Old-Fashioneds (above).
 It’s made with bacon-washed whiskey, maple syrup, amaro and bitters, and is topped with a strip of Lazy Dog’s bacon candy.
 My suggestion is to stir the drink with the bacon candy, because I thought it was missing a little something, and doing that woke it up nicely.
 The maple flavor was present, but not overwhelming, complementing the bacon and bourbon well, and with that little extra stir, it’s a fantastic cocktail.

 We had three entrees to sample; a mushroom bacon crisp, Alaskan halibut and a Berkshire pork shank.